Asian Currencies: The Nomad Capitalist’s Guide

 Chinese Yuan

-The term ‘yuan’ carries with it a rich history, harking back several centuries when it was used to denote round coins.
-Fast-forward to the contemporary economic landscape and the stature of the Chinese yuan has witnessed remarkable growth.
+The term ‘yuan’ has a rich history, dating back several centuries to when it was used to denote round coins.
+Fast-forward to the contemporary economic landscape, and the stature of the Chinese yuan has witnessed remarkable growth.

 Indian Rupee